statespace-tech/toolfront/README.md

 - **🌊 Seamless**: Connect AI to all your databases, warehouses, and APIs.
 - **⚡ Instant**: Get up and running in seconds with a single command.
 - **🧩 Pluggable**: Works with any LLM, agent framework, and IDE that supports MCP.
-- **🧠 Self-improving**: Your AI learns from experience, becoming smarter and faster over time.
+- **🧠 Self-improving**: Your AI learns from experience, becoming smarter and faster over time.*
 - **🔒 Secure**: Your data stays local, private, and under your control.

-## Learning API

-Your AI models need to be fast and accurate, but it's hard to get the right data to make that happen.
-ToolFront's learning API automatically gathers information about your databases and APIs to help your AI get better over time.
+> You need relevant data to make AI fast and accurate.
+ToolFront's learning API (🧠) automatically gathers structural information about your databases and APIs to help your AI get better over time.
+This feature is in beta, and we'd love your feedback!

-> [!NOTE]
-> The learning API is an add-on, and currently in beta.
-We're actively working on it and would love your feedback!

 ## Quickstart